 Programs that are eligible for Transition Program federal grant assistance

-The following are examples of the major field courses which are eligible for award consideration:
+Only the following major field courses are eligible for award consideration:

 - Hospitality and Tourism Management